The Drought Fighter

 On Singing Frogs Farm, a relatively minuscule, 8-acre operation in Sebastopol, California, Paul Kaiser says he is grossing more than $100,000 an acre just by harvesting vegetables.
 This is an astronomical sum for an urban farmer in today’s world.

-One afternoon last March, on a small vegetable farm that Paul Kaiser runs in a particularly chilly valley in Sebastopol, California, a group of agriculture specialists gathered around a four-foot steel pole.
+One Spring afternoon in 2014, on a small vegetable farm that Paul Kaiser runs in a particularly chilly valley in Sebastopol, California, a group of agriculture specialists gathered around a four-foot steel pole.
 The experts had come to test the depth and quality of Kaiser’s top-soil, and one of them, a veteran farmer from the Central Valley named Tom Willey, leaned on the pole to push it into the dirt as far as he could.
 On a typical farm, the pole comes to a stop against infertile hard-pan in less than a foot.
 But in Kaiser’s field, the pole’s entire length slid into the ground, and Willey almost fell over.
 “Wow, that’s incredible,” he said, wondering if he’d hit a gopher hole.
 The whole group burst out laughing.
 “Do it again!
 Do it again!” said Jeff Mitchell, a longtime professor of agriculture at the University of California at Davis.

-The group successfully repeated the exercise, over and over—for photo ops, and to be sure that Kaiser really had accomplished the various feats he talks about, which he does almost incessantly these days.
+The group successfully repeated the exercise, over and over—for fun, for photo ops, and to be sure that Kaiser really had accomplished the various feats he talks about, which he does almost incessantly these days.
 It’s not the easiest sell.
-Kaiser, an ebullient former woodworker who is only 40, farms a mere eight acres, and harvests fewer than three of them.
+Kaiser, an ebullient former woodworker who was only 40 when I first visited, farms a mere eight acres, and harvests fewer than three of them.
 Nonetheless, his methods are at the forefront of a farming movement that is so new (at least in the U.S.), and so built for a climate-changed world of diminishing rains, that it opens up gargantuan possibilities.
 One might call this methodology sustainability on steroids, because it can generate substantial profits.
 Last year, Kaiser’s Sonoma County farm grossed more than $100,000 an acre, which is 10 times the average per-acre income of comparable California farms.
 This includes Sonoma’s legendary vineyards, which have been overtaking farmland for decades, largely because wine grapes have become much more lucrative these days than food, at least the way most farmers grow it.

 One might call Paul Kaiser’s system of farming Organic Farming 2.0, because the standard practices of organic farming have fallen so far short of their environmental ideals.
 “On some of the big organic farms, the soils are incredibly destroyed,” says Ray Archuleta, an agronomist with the U.S. Department of Agriculture.